Chicago woman accused of posing as murder victims' relative to get tax refunds, stimulus payments

 At a home she listed as a return address, investigators found handwritten notes listing her victims and how they were murdered.
 But why didn't the IRS immediately know she was using information from dead people?

-"Identify theft can be very tricky, very difficult for authorities to detect because the systems simply aren't in place, at least not across the entire federal bureaucracy or state bureaucracy to proactively look for instances of identity theft," ABC7 Legal Analyst Gil Soffer said.
+"Identity theft can be very tricky, very difficult for authorities to detect because the systems simply aren't in place, at least not across the entire federal bureaucracy or state bureaucracy to proactively look for instances of identity theft," ABC7 Legal Analyst Gil Soffer said.

 Officials said Pierce has about a dozen previous convictions for fraud or theft and was released a few years ago after serving time in federal prison.